 At this point I felt the time was coming for our heroes to meet as Vivian had befriended Howard’s mother in the country and she had started to talk to Vivian about the plight of her son.
 That’s when I decided I just couldn’t go on.

 It’s hard to put my finger on why this was so rubbish.
 I guess in a way it wasn’t terrible just so so, it seemed to have nothing to offer that hadn’t been done better elsewhere.
 There have been better books about lonely neglected wives and much better books about the horrors of war.
-The characters were very two dimensional with nothing about them that drew you in or made you feel an emotionally linked to their journeys.
+The characters were very two dimensional with nothing about them that drew you in or made you feel an emotional link to their journeys.
 I just thought they both sounded fairly inoffensive but dull and I couldn’t imagine having an interesting conversation with either of them (even though I’m sure they would have been very nice to look at!)

 I’d really like to hear from anyone who strongly disagrees with me on this.
 What is it about this that you liked so much?
 Does something extraordinary happen in the second half to make it all worthwhile?!